AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/organize-your-work/print-and-export-comments.md

 product-area: documents
 navigation-topic: organize-your-work-workfront-proof
 title: Print and Export Comments in Workfront Proof
-description: The Comments summary can be accessed directly from the following areas:
+description: The Comments summary can be accessed directly from the following areas - EDIT ME.
 ---

 # Print and Export Comments in Workfront Proof